RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### Interact
 Perform an action on an interactable object.
 The user will need to be able to understand what they can do with the object and how they do it.
 #### Potential accessibility barriers

+### Invoice
+Formally send a request for payment.
+#### Potential accessibility barriers

+### Move
+Reposition a users avatar from one place in a virtual space to another one.
+This may be via continuous user controlled movement, through a continuous computer controlled movement or instantaneous movement.
+If through continuous movement then users may benefit from finding out about objects and landmarks that become perceivable as they travel.
+#### Potential accessibility barriers

+### Mute
+To render something silent.
+This may be a user making something else silent or turning off their own microphone.
+#### Potential accessibility barriers

+### Navigate
+To understand how to get from where a user is in a [virtual space](#virtual-space) to another position in the virtual space that they want to get to.
+When a user navigates they become informed of where locations of interest are in releation to them so that they can then [move](#move) to them or towards them.
+#### Potential accessibility barriers

 ### Orient
 Where a user gains an understanding of the locations of objects that surround their avatar in a virtual space.
 This may include the whole virtual space or focus on a window.
 For instance in a first person view orienting may describe just the objects on the screen (requiring the user to turn their avatar to bring more objects into focus) or it may also communicate objects that are 'off camera' to the user.